Harvard Collection of Historical Scientific Instruments

+Physical facilities

-A selection of instruments and artifacts from the collection comprise the exhibition "Time, Life, & Matter: Science in Cambridge."
+A selection of instruments and artifacts from the collection comprise the exhibition Time, Life, & Matter: Science in Cambridge.
 This permanent display can be found in the Putnam Gallery on the first floor of the Harvard Science Center, which is free and open to the public during regularly scheduled hours, Sunday through Friday.
 In addition, rotating collaborative exhibitions drawn in part from the collection are shown in the Special Exhibitions Gallery on the second floor, as well as the more modest Foyer Gallery on the third floor.

+The physical facilities in the Science Center were expanded in 2004, by replacing a one-story wing of the building with a four-story "townhouse"-style structure with offices, classrooms, and a fully-glazed internal stairway.
+The new wing houses the Department of the History of Science as well as public display spaces for CHSI.
+The modifications to the Science Center (originally by Josep Lluís Sert) were designed by Leers Weinzapfel Associates of Boston.

+Collection

 The CHSI includes a number of scientific instruments and demonstration apparatus purchased circa 1765 under the advice of Benjamin Franklin, to replace original equipment which had been lost in a disastrous fire which also destroyed the university's library in the original Harvard Hall.
-This group includes apparatus for experimenting with electricity, as well as demonstrating the laws of physics as they were understood in the late 18th century.
+This display includes apparatus for experimenting with electricity, as well as demonstrating the laws of physics as they were understood in the late 18th century.

-Other highlights of the permanent exhibit include a fine assemblage of sundials (part the largest private collection in North America), a geometrical compass designed by Galileo Galilei, and the control console from the former Harvard Cyclotron Laboratory.
+Other highlights of the permanent exhibit include a fine assemblage of sundials (part of the largest private collection in North America), a geometrical compass designed by Galileo Galilei, and the control console from the former Harvard Cyclotron Laboratory.